 At TEDMED 2012, Rebecca Onie stunned the audience with her blockbuster talk on a new vision for health care.
-She is the founder of Health Leads, an organization that brings an elite, competitive team of college volunteers into hospitals and clinics — a team that connects patients to services that help provide food, housing, life insurance and other services that, for most conditions, are far more important to overall health than medications and procedures.
+She is the founder of Health Leads, an organization that brings an elite, competitive team of college volunteers into hospitals and clinics — a team that connects patients to services that help provide food, housing, insurance and other services that, for most conditions, are far more important to overall health than medications and procedures.

 TED’s Ben Lillie caught up with her after the talk to learn more about the nature of Health Leads, and her optimism for the future.
 Watch her talk, featured today on TED.com, and read the interview below.